 “They do so through the “once only” policy, which dictates that no single piece of information should be entered twice.
 Instead of having to “prepare” a loan application, applicants have their data—income, debt, savings—pulled from elsewhere in the system.
 There’s nothing to fill out in doctors’ waiting rooms, because physicians can access their patients’ medical histories.”

-As explained in this previous blog Estonia achieve this capability by marrying the legislation with the their ‘X-Road’ system, a national middleware backbone that connects every user to every government application.
+Estonia achieve this capability by marrying the legislation with the their ‘X-Road’ system, a national middleware backbone that connects every user to every government application, a model Canada is setting out to emulate via their modernized equivalent, the CDXP.